 In 2008, the contribution of road transport sector to the total GHG emissions in Kazakhstan was 8%.
-Starting from 2000, GHG emissions from road transport are growing rapidly at annual growth rate of 15%, according to GHG inventory, submitted by Kazakhstan to United Nations Framework Convention on Climate Change (UNFCCC).
+Starting from year 2000, GHG emissions from road transport are growing rapidly at annual growth rate of 15% according to GHG inventory submitted by Kazakhstan to United Nations Framework Convention on Climate Change (UNFCCC).

-Similar to other sectors of economy, GHG emissions from road transport had been decreasing until 1999, when emissions started increasing following economical growth of the country.
-80% of all GHG emissions from transport are caused by road transport, as displayed in Figure 9.
-Prior to hydrocarbons export boom, emissions, caused by road transport, constituted almost 90% of all GHG emissions of the sector.
-Comparing to other sectors of Kazakhstan's economy, particularly power production, the contribution of road transport to global warming is not large.
-However, air pollution from motor vehicles causes serious threat to health and well-being of population, especially in urban areas.
+Similar to other sector of economy, GHG emissions from road transport had been decreasing until year 1999, when emissions started increasing following economical growth of the country.
+80% of all GHG emissions from transport are caused by road transport as displayed in Figure 9.